Our Vision

 Why we do what we do

 Every person carries a unique genetic code that influences both normal variable traits as well as risk for disease and side-effects from drug treatment.
 We know that health disparities exist for common diseases that have a genetic component such as diabetes, heart disease, breast and prostate cancer, kidney disease, among others.
-Unfortunately, nearly 80% of individuals included in genomic studies of disease risk are of European ancestry; merely 2% are of African ancestry and 1% of Hispanic ancestry.
+Unfortunately, individuals included in genomics research are not representative of all ancestries which impedes our ability to fully understand the genetic and environmental risk factors influencing health disparities.
+Thus, our ability to translate genetic research into clinical practice or public health policy may be incomplete, or worse, mistaken.
+Inclusion of individuals representative of global populations in genomics research is essential and requires careful consideration of ethical, social, and political challenges.